ALL

 You may also enjoy walking with poles.
 When you walk with poles, you use your arms, upper body, and core muscles (abdominal, pelvic, and back muscles) more.
 Walking with poles is also called Nordic walking or urban poling.

 Use walking poles like cross-country ski poles.
 Walk as you normally do and think of swinging your arms like you are marching.
-With each step, push down on the poles to move you forward.
+With each step, push down on the poles to move yourself forward.

 You can also have an instructor teach you how to use walking poles safely.

-Current as of: October 24, 2018
+Current as of: April 10, 2024

-Author: Chronic Disease Prevention, Alberta Health Services
+Author: Physical Activity and Sun Safety, Alberta Health Services